-It was alegedly built by a famous 19th century shipping merchant Don Bastian (de Silva Jayasuriya Goonewardane, Mudaliyar) for the Matara Sri Dharmarama thero and named the Padawthota Gangaramaya Viharaya.
+It was allegedly built by a famous 19th century shipping merchant Don Bastian (de Silva Jayasuriya Goonewardane, Mudaliyar) for the Matara Sri Dharmarama thero and named the Padawthota Gangaramaya Viharaya.
 It features a Bodhitree also known as Bo (Sinhalese) and Peepal tree in Nepal and Bhutan.
 A Bodhitree was a large ancient fig tree located in India in Bodh Gaya.
 The spiritual teacher Siddhartha Gautama (or Guatama Buddha), is said to have attained enlightenment, or Bodhi, under the tree.
 Bodhi trees can be found in religious iconography and are planted close to every Buddhist monastery.
-Today the temple is active in welfare work and is apparently very tolerant to to congregation members of all religions.
-And completely unexplainable and definitely not featured on Wiki but would be so tempting to create a special page dedicated to it; amongst all of the artificats donated to the temple many of great history, value and intricacy… was this tiny ‘Piglet’ toy.
-Unfathomable but quite fantastic to see.
+Today the temple is active in welfare work and is apparently very tolerant to congregation members of all religions.
+Completely unexplainable…among the artifacts donated to the temple many of great history, value and intricacy… was a tiny plastic Piglet toy.
 Tucked away down a side street (Sri Murugan St, Colombo 00200) is the elaborately ornate Hindu Temple of Sri Kailawasanathan Swami Devasthanam Kovil.
 Unfortunately closed when we arrived but the exterior is quite incredible to see.
-You can read more detailed information about it here https://lanka.com/about/attractions/temple-sri-kailawasanathan-swami-devasthanam/

 And to end a fantastic day we ate a truly fantastic dinner at the Ministry of Crab, located in the Old Dutch Hospital.
-Excellent food, beautiful dining area, a great waiter (looking like a CIA agent in his black earpiece – giving him directions from the kitchen 10 feet away, rather than the Pentagon).
+Excellent food, beautiful dining area, a great waiter (looking like a CIA agent with his black earpiece – giving him directions from the kitchen 10 feet away).
 Owned by former Sri Lankan cricket players Kumar Sangakkara and Mahela Jayawardena this place is a treat.
 My only criticism (and it’s ridiculously minor) is the use of the all-pervading Keep Calm slogan…arrrrrrgh.
-It seems to be inescapable worldwide!
-Definitely eat here because it’s all delicious. https://www.ministryofcrab.com/colombo/
+Everything was delicious.

 Koggola Beach.
 New Year’s Eve and exploring by Tuk Tuk with Jayaweera.